lgatto/QSep-manuscript/README.md

 git clone git@github.com:lgatto/QSep-manuscript.git
 ```

-If you have `make`, then just type
+If you have `make`, then typing will re-generate the pdf document

 ```
 make qsep.pdf